System76 giving its users what they want: An all-aluminum Ubuntu Linux notebook

 More: Dell’s new XPS 13 precision laptops ship with Linux instead of Windows

-The Galaga Pro will ship in April Pre-orders will be available soon.
+The Galago Pro will ship in April Pre-orders will be available soon.